How to Get a Tattoo License in Arizona (2026 Guide)

 Complete Bloodborne Pathogens Training

-Tattoo professionals should complete OSHA-compliant bloodborne pathogens training so they understand how to reduce the risk of infectious disease transmission.
+Even though most jurisdictions in Arizona do not currently require it, all tattoo professionals should complete OSHA-compliant bloodborne pathogens training so they understand how to reduce the risk of infectious disease transmission.

 Follow Infection Control Procedures